-We really hope that you like the beast bowls as much as we do.
+Grilled steak and sweet potato fries.
+Yes, please!
+We hope that you like meal prep bowls as much as we do.
 The other day while we were cooking up a bunch of holiday recipes, we made this beast bowl for lunch.

 The beast bowl concept happened a little bit by accident.

 I did a post almost a year ago now highlighting my Thai Chicken Meatballs and just happened to call it a Beast Bowl.
-This got me to thinking about how I could turn this veggie and protein packed bowl of deliciousness into a meal prep solution.
+This got me to thinking about how I could turn this veggie and protein-packed bowl of deliciousness into a meal prep solution.
 Et Voila!
 The Beast Bowl was born!
 My next Beast Bowl was a Greek Burger Beast Bowl.
 Now only a few months later, we have a fantastic lineup of Beast Bowls on the blog - with a new one coming out each week.

 Which one is your favorite?
 Let us know.

-Steak and Sweet Potato Beast Bowl
+Steak and Sweet Potato Power Bowl

 - 8 cups romaine lettuce